-- Taking responsibility and owning up to your own mistakes;
+- Taking responsibility and owning up to your mistakes;

 - Not allowing someone else to take the flack for something you’ve done;

-- Keeping something you’re told in confidence to ourselves;
+- Keeping something you’re told in confidence to yourself;

 - Finding something, knowing who it belongs to and handing it back;

-There are lots more that we can add to this list, but you get the idea.
-Having integrity sets us up for a more peaceful life and allows for spiritual growth, because we’re doing the right thing.
-It’s how we should live.
+Having integrity sets us up for a more peaceful life and allows for spiritual and emotional growth and maturity.
+It’s how we should all live.